 The Institute has a number of free resources available for all our stakeholders.
 A few examples are listed below.

-The SRA is purpose built to speed up multiple steps in the Systematic Review (SR) process.
+The SRA consists of several automation tools, is purpose-built to speed up multiple steps in the SR process.
+SRA tools assist with searching for citations, citation screening and write-up of SR findings.
+Existing tools are being continuously reviewed and refined, and additional tools are being developed.
 It is freely available for anyone in the world to use.
 Our current tools:

 - Word Frequency Analyser - helps determine which words you should use to construct and refine a search strategy